dgatf/msrc/README.md

 If no telemetry is shown, may be MSRC is booting too slow and the first poll from the receiver is not answered.
 There are several ways to fix this:

 1. Power on the receiver after MSRC has started
 3. I2C clock stretch.
 Pull down the SCL line until MSRC has started, then open the switch.
 You can use a manual switch or a NPN transistor (e.g. PN2222ABU).
-If using a transistor you need to enable XBUS_CLOCK_STRECH_SWITCH in config.h to open the switch after boot.
+If using a transistor you need to enable _XBUS Clock Stretch_ to open the transistor switch after boot.
 If using manual switch, open the switch after boot, to finish the clock stretch

 <p align="center"><img src="./images/xbus_connector.png" width="300"><br>
   <i>XBUS port</i><br><br></p>